Tinkoff/utils.js/COMPARE.md

 ## [Lodash](https://lodash.com/)
-Be careful when migrating from lodash to Utils:
+When migrating from lodash to Utils, keep in mind that –
-1. Check function signature, since Utils uses data as the last argument in contrast with lodash
+1. Lodash has different function signatures, since Utils uses data as the last argument in contrast with lodash
 1. Singular lodash methods can accept various argument types when Utils functions are focused and cohesive
 1. Some Lodash functions mutate passed arguments